 Step 1: VHCA Planning Committee site visit and recommendation

 Once the application is in hand, the Committee will schedule a site visit to review the plan and its potential impacts and ask the applicants to notify their most adjacent neighbors of what is being proposed.
-Applicants then meet with the Neighborhood Planning Committee on the Wednesday before the second Monday of each month.
-These meetings are held at 7:00pm in the meeting room of the Ponce de Leon Library. or at the Church of Our Savior — 1068 N. Highland (across from the fire station).
+Applicants then meet with the Neighborhood Planning Committee on the Wednesday before the second Monday of each month at 7pm - please check the event calendar for meeting location.
 The Committee reviews the requests and may ask detailed questions suggest modifications or other steps, if needed.
-It then makes a recommendation for action – usually approval or denial, though deferral is possible – to the VHCA Board of Directors.
+It then makes a recommendation for action – usually approval or denial, though deferral is possible – to the VHCA Board at the next monthly meeting.

 Step 2: VHCA Board Review and Vote

-Applicants then meet with the Board at their next scheduled meeting, typically held on the second Monday of the month at 7:00pm; check VHCA site (Menu item VHCA –> Events) for location.
+Applicants then meet with the Board at their next scheduled meeting, typically held on the second Monday of the month at 7:00pm; check event calendar for location.
 The board will hear a report from the Planning Committee, the Committee’s recommendation, and comments from association members in attendance.
-It then makes a recommendation for action – usually approval or denial, though deferral is possible – to the NPU.
+It then makes a recommendation for action – usually approval or denial, though deferral is possible – to the NPU at the next monthly meeting.

 Step 3: NPU-F Review and Vote